ddttom/doc2web/docs/prd.md

 - **Document statistics must be calculated from document content when not available in metadata**
 - **HTML output must be properly formatted with indentation and line breaks for improved debugging**
 - **HTML formatting must preserve all content and structure while enhancing readability**
+- **TOC elements must have proper leader dots and right-aligned page numbers**
+- **TOC entries must maintain proper alignment and spacing using flex-based layout**
+- **Paragraph numbering must be implemented using CSS ::before pseudo-elements for exact positioning**

 ### 4.4 Document Analysis Rules